 Skip to Main Content

-Marriage relationships can suffer when a child is diagnosed with cancer.
-Cancer brings extra stress on a marriage at a time when the support of a spouse is more important than ever.
-Caregiver demands make it hard for parents to have time to devote to each other.
+Marriage relationships can suffer when a child is diagnosed with a serious illness.
+Sickness brings extra stress on a marriage at a time when the support of a spouse is more important than ever.
+Caregiver demands make it hard for parents to have time for each other.
 Parents may become withdrawn when they are sad or worried.
-In general, issues that affected the marriage before cancer are still there and may even get worse.
+In general, issues that affected the marriage before a child's illness are still there and may even get worse.

-However, there is no evidence that a pediatric cancer diagnosis increases the likelihood of divorce.
-While some couples see their marriages suffer after a child is diagnosed, many marriages become stronger by sharing the journey together.
+However, while some couples see their marriages suffer after a child is diagnosed, many marriages become stronger by sharing the journey together.

 Children benefit from healthy marriages